EchterAlsFake/API_Docs/Porn_APIs/Spankbang.md

 > - Dependencies: requests, beautifulsoup (bs4), eaf_base_api, lxml
 > - Optional dependency: ffmpeg

+> [!IMPORTANT]
+> Spankbang API is under being maintained.
+The documentation is out of date.
+If you still want to use the package, please install
+> eaf_base_api==1.6.2"

 # WARNING
 > [!WARNING]
 > This API is against the Terms of Services of `spankbang.com`.
 Usage is at your risk.